automl/SMAC3/doc/manual.rst

                              "deterministic": "true"
                              })

-        stats = Stats(scenario)

 The Scenario object contains information about the optimization scenario, such as the runcount-limit or what metric to optimize.
 It uses the same keywords as a scenario files, we showed in the branin example.

-The Stats object keeps track of all the function evaluations that *SMAC* executes, the budget that has been spent on the configuration scenario.

 To evaluate the "leading ones" function, we register it with the TargetAlgorithmFunction evaluator.

     .. code-block:: python
-        :lineno-start: 64
+        :lineno-start: 60

-        # register function to be optimized
+        # register function to be optimize
-        taf = ExecuteTAFunc(leading_ones, stats)
+        taf = ExecuteTAFunc(leading_ones)

         # example call of the function
         # it returns: Status, Cost, Runtime, Additional Infos
         def_value = taf.run(cs.get_default_configuration())[1]
         print("Default Value: %.2f" % (def_value))

-We register first the function to optimize together with the stats object, we use to keep track of the optimization with the evaluator that handles calling the function with a specified configuration.
+We register the function to optimize together with the evaluator that handles calling the function with a specified configuration.

 Afterwards,
 the default value is queried by calling the run method of the evaluator with the default configuration of the configuration space.

-To handle the Bayesian optimization loop we can create a SMBO object.
+To handle the Bayesian optimization loop we can create a SMAC object.
-To automatically handle the exploration of the search space and querying of the function the SMBO object needs as inputs the scenario object as well as the function evaluator.
+To automatically handle the exploration of the search space and querying of the function SMAC needs as inputs the scenario object as well as the function evaluator.

     .. code-block:: python
-        :lineno-start: 72
+        :lineno-start: 68

         # Optimize
-        smbo = SMBO(scenario=scenario, tae_runner=taf,
-                    stats=stats,
-                    rng=np.random.RandomState(42))
+        smac = SMAC(scenario=scenario, rng=np.random.RandomState(42),
+                    tae_runner=taf)
         try:
-            smbo.run(max_iters=999)
+            incumbent = smac.optimize()
         finally:
-            smbo.stats.print_stats()
-        print("Final Incumbent: %s" % (smbo.incumbent))
+            smac.stats.print_stats()
+            incumbent = smac.solver.incumbent

-        inc_value = taf.run(smbo.incumbent)[1]
+        inc_value = taf.run(incumbent)[1]
         print("Optimized Value: %.2f" % (inc_value))

 We start the optimization loop and set the maximum number of iterations to 999.

+Initernally SMAC keeps track of the number of algorithm calls and the remaining time budget via a stats object.

 After successful execution of the optimization loop the stats opject outputs the result of the loop.

-We can directly access the incumbent configuration which is stored in the smbo object and print it to the terminal (line 89).
+We can directly access the incumbent configuration which is stored in the SMAC object and print it to the terminal (line 75).

-We further query the target function at the incumbent by using the function evaluator.
+We further query the target function at the incumbent, using the function evaluator so that as final output we can see performance value of the incumbent.